 A civil contract between two individuals who have the legal capacity to marry and that is formalized by a marriage license.
-Whether a person is "Married" for purposes of the Program shall be determined in accordance with IRS Revenue Ruling 2013-17 and other relevant guidance issued by the Internal Revenue Service and the Department of Labor.
-For periods before September 16, 2013, an individual shall be treated as Married only to the extent provided in the provisions of the Program then in effect.
-The Program does not recognize common law marriage except that:

-- 1. if an Employee or Retiree was a participant in a medical plan sponsored by the Company any time between February 5, 2001 and December 31, 2001, and had a common law spouse recognized under the laws of the state in which they resided, and if the common law spouse was covered as a Dependent under a medical plan sponsored by UCC any time between February 5, 2001 and December 31, 2001, then such common law spouse is deemed under the Program to be Married to the Retiree; and - 2. the Plan recognizes a marriage that meets the requirements of Texas Family Code Annotated § 2.402.
+Whether a person is "Married" for purposes of the Plan shall be determined in accordance with IRS Revenue Ruling 2013-17 and other relevant guidance issued by the Internal Revenue Service and the Department of Labor.
+For periods before September 16, 2013, an individual shall be treated as Married only to the extent provided in the provisions of the Plan then in effect.
+The Plan does not recognize common law marriages except that (a) if an Employee or Retiree was a participant of the Group Health Plan before January 1, 2010, and had a common law spouse covered as a dependent under the Group Health Plan, then such common law spouse is deemed under the Program to be Married to the Retiree; and (b) the Plan recognizes a marriage which meets the requirements of Texas Family Code Annotated section 2.402.